CadQuery/cadquery/doc/assy.rst

 For the cost function of Plane, please see the Point and Axis sections.
-The ``param`` argument is copied into both constraints and should be left as the default value of ``None`` for a "mate" style constraint (two surfaces touching) or can be set to ``0`` for a through surface constraint (see desciption in the Axis constraint section).
+The ``param`` argument is copied into both constraints and should be left as the default value of ``None`` for a "mate" style constraint (two surfaces touching) or can be set to ``0`` for a through surface constraint (see description in the Axis constraint section).

 PointInPlane